-GRADE Working Group grades of evidence: High certainty: We are very confident that the true effect lies close to that of the estimate of the effect; Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect a.
+a.
 Last update: September 18, 2020; b.
 Spinner CD, 2020; Goldman JD, 2020; c.
 Risk of bias downgraded by 1 level: some concerns due to concerns during the randomization process, deviation from intended intervention and outcome measurement; d.
 Imprecision downgraded by 1 level: due to low number of events and/or participants; e.
-Inconsistency downgraded by 1 level: I2= 79.3% f.
-Imprecision downgraded by 1 level: due to wide confidence interval consistent with the possibility for benefit and the possibility for harm; g.
-Risk of bias downgraded by 1 level: some concerns due to concerns during the randomization process and deviation from intended intervention wegen erwiesenem Mangel an Wirksamkeit wurde Beobachtung beendet
+Inconsistency downgraded by 1 level: $I^2 = 79.3\%$ f.
+Imprecision downgraded by 1 level: due to some concerns during the randomization process and deviation from intended intervention and the possibility for benefit and the possibility for harm; g.
+Risk of bias downgraded by 1 level: some concerns during the randomization process and deviation from intended intervention